flowerinheart/SparkMlBenchmark/README.md

 TIME_FORMAT="ms"   #only support ms,s,min

-Actually you can add extra metrics in your algorithm result file.For example, I want to see different performance among mkl and f2j blas, just try these steps:
+Actually you can add extra metrics in your algorithm result file.For example, I want to see different performance between mkl and f2j blas, just try these steps:

-#### 1.Add metrics in your algorithm's scala source code like:
+#### 1.Add a new metrics "blas" in your algorithm's scala source code like:

 ```